 Read from the SD Card

-To check that the file read (read.txt) is the same that was written (test.txt) you can use md5sum to compare and verify the data transfer was successful:
+- To check that the read file (read.txt) is the same as the one that was written (test.txt) you can use md5sum to compare and verify the data transfer was successful:

-Before unplugging the device from the development kit, make sure to unmount it.
+- Before unplugging the device from the development kit, make sure to unmount it in software.
 You can do this by running the following command: